 - Belt sander and grinding wheels

 The GREEN certification consists of one-on-one training and may take up to 40 hours to complete, depending on the student.
 Following the introductory class, students who choose this certification will schedule time to cut stock for their project with the shop manager.
 They must discuss their projects and the methods they intend to use with the shop manager prior to starting the machining process.
-After that, the students may come to work on their projects as their schedules allow, any time between 8AM and 11:30AM or 1PM and 3:30PM, Monday through Friday.
+After that, the students may come to work on their projects as their schedules allow, any time during regular shop hours:

 The GREEN certification training is designed to be flexible and to fit around academic classes; however, it is very important that basic competency criteria are covered in the class.
 Students will not be allowed after-hours access to the machine shop until they have proven themselves to be able to handle the machines competently and safely.